The character of the total power operation: The action of isogenies on

-Let $D_k$ be the Drinfeld ring of full level-$k$ structures on $\G$.
-It is a complete local $\E$-algebra that is finitely generated and free as an $\E$-module, and it has the property that
+Let $D_k$ be the Drinfeld ring of full level-$k$ structures on $\G$, which was introduced in \cite[Section~4B]{drinfeldell1}.
+Note that Drinfeld omits the word ``full" as all of his level structures are full.
+The ring $D_k$ is a complete local $\E$-algebra that is finitely generated and free as an $\E$-module, with the property that